 It doesn’t mimic the real-world apps that we use in order to satisfy our needs, but, when you make a presentation on Dribbble or Behance, it certainly does the trick.
 If you don’t know yet what I am referring to, let’s take a look at this example:

-This is a mobile coffee concept that I am working on lately.
+This is a mobile coffee concept that I have been working on lately.
 I don’t try to promote my shot, just that I don’t want to critique someone else’s work.

 The accent color here is a combination of orange and brown or something in between.
 Its official name is Di Serria.
 Now, this color will go well with light cream, white, and dark brown, basically coffee colors.
 The images that I’ve used, have these colors in their composition, as you can see.
 Overall, it looks pretty clean, modern, and pleasant to the eye (can I praise my work, more?).

-Let’s add an ordinary product image as we see in a live mobile app, where coffee shop owners don’t spend a lifetime picking the right photo and put them together.
+Let’s add an ordinary product image as we see in a live mobile app, where coffee shop owners don’t spend a lifetime picking the right photo and putting it together.

-I think we all agree that the image on the right matches better in this particular case than the one on the left.
-The photos in both are great, but in my case I will stick to the one on the right.
+I think we all agree that the image on the bottom matches better in this particular case than the one on the top.
+The photos in both are great, but in my case, I will stick to the one on the right.